-A blend of white and black, gray is a very neutral color, which makes it an excellent transitional color.
+A blend of white and black, gray is a very neutral colour, which makes it an excellent transitional colour.
 Sometimes pure white or pure black can be too stark for the design.
-You can choose a deep gray instead of black or the lightest of grays to add some color to a lackluster design.
-Since gray can seem gloomy, be sure to balance it out with color when appropriate.
+You can choose a deep gray instead of black or the lightest of grays to add some colour to a lacklustre design.
+Since gray can seem gloomy, be sure to balance it out with colour when appropriate.

 My Own Bike uses a gray background very effectively in their interactive bike building site.
 The use of neutral dark gray in the header text and logo helps eliminate distractions, drawing attention to the most important element—the bike.

 Successful Gray Brands: Wikipedia, Wii, Sketchers, Mercedes-Benz, Swarovski, WordPress, Microsoft